lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session01_say.md

 + The team can further wordsmith their Team Vision after the session if they want to.
 We will hold this vision up as a reminder of our shared goals to orient our learning throughout the MTL program.

 ## Thank you for *Modeling to Learn* how to align our team vision.
-Next are Session 1’s done and dos.
+Next is our Done/Do review.

 ## Done/Do (15 minutes)
 <!-- Do/Done Tables -->